EnricoMazzu/Biometric-Auth-Compat/README.md

 ```
 ### Use Crypto Entity

-In the following sample you can see how to use authentication result with JCA Apis
+In the following sample you can see how to use authentication result with JCA

 ```Java